 Zinn did not merely record history, he made it: as a professor at Spelman College in the 1950s and early 1960s, where he was ultimately fired for his outspoken support of students in the Civil Rights Movement, and specifically the Student Nonviolent Coordinating Committee (SNCC); as a critic of the U.S. war in Vietnam, and author of the first book calling for an immediate U.S. withdrawal; and as author of arguably the most influential U.S. history textbook in print, A People’s History of the United States.
 “That book will knock you on your ass,” as Matt Damon’s character says in the film Good Will Hunting.
 Continue reading.

 Continue to provide free lessons and classes on teaching people’s history and defend teachers’ right to teach outside the textbook.
 Since we launched the Zinn Education Project, with the support of Howard Zinn in 2008, more than 140,000 teachers have signed up to access free people’s history lessons from our website.
 Thousands more have participated in our online classes, workshops, and study groups.
-Those teachers are under attack from right-wing legislation that bans teaching about institutionalized racism, making it difficult to teach honestly about U.S. history.
+Those teachers are under attack from right-wing legislation that bans teaching about systemic racism, making it difficult to teach honestly about U.S. history.

 Share Howard Zinn’s writing about prisons and his correspondence with prisoners.
 While Zinn’s essays on the Civil Rights Movement and war are well known, his writing about prisons gets less attention, reflecting the invisibility of mass incarceration in this country.
-During this anniversary year are shining shine a light on Zinn’s extensive, decades-long correspondence with prisoners and his belief that prisons should be abolished.
+During this anniversary year, we are shining a light on Zinn’s extensive, decades-long correspondence with prisoners and his belief that prisons should be abolished.
 Here are quotes, essays, correspondence, and articles.

 Let us know if you have plans to commemorate the Howard Zinn Centennial, such as with a book talk, art project, podcast interview, letter to the editor, op-ed, a lesson you teach, or anything else that comes to mind.
-And share your memories, favorite Zinn quotes, or other stories with #HowardZinn100.